 Second, it’s not likely to affect the 2,500 US troops in Iraq.
 The official combat mission there has been over for more than a decade, and they’re training and assisting Iraqi troops under security cooperation agreements and possibly under the 2001 authorization.
 But the contours of US security assistance are amorphous and can lead to a creeping mission.
 Experts say there isn’t great clarity on the full range of US operations in Iraq right now.

-The Biden administration said Thursday that the repeal of the 1991 and 2002 AUMFs “would have no impact on current US military operations.”
+The Biden administration said earlier this month that the repeal of the 1991 and 2002 AUMFs “would have no impact on current US military operations.”

 Still, even if the repeal is insufficient, it matters, and it will set guardrails for future US presidents.
 Lawmakers are finally addressing these longstanding authorizations that have the potential for misuse by the executive branch.
 As Katherine Ebright of the Brennan Center for Justice put it, “Congress has the responsibility, has the power, to weigh in on matters of war and peace, and it does not do that often enough.”